-Check out these nine creative ways of using watercolor paint.
-Allow your people to experiment and find even more new ways of using paint and paintbrush, or maybe even no paintbrushes at all!
+Check out these nine creative ways of using watercolor for kids!
+Allow your people to experiment and find even more new and playful watercolor techniques for kids!

-Whether you’re an art teacher or a mama making with her kids at the kitchen table chances are watercolors are on hand.
-These are some easy ways to manipulate watercolor paint.
+Whether you’re an art teacher or a mama making with her kids at the kitchen table chances are watercolor paints are on hand.
+These are some easy techniques to manipulate watercolor paint.
 There are dozens more, I’m sure.
 Don’t use these ideas as constraints but rather as a jumping off point.

 In the interest of full disclosure I used liquid watercolors to achieve such bright colors.
 I used this Color Splash set of liquid watercolors.
 The bottles are tiny but they are concentrated so they last a long time.
 They are not a big investment and make some really beautiful, bright paintings!